OutsourcedGuru/octo-pause/README.md

 # octo-pause
-A Node.js-based CLI for pausing an OctoPrint printer locally as a service
+A Node.js-based service for pausing an OctoPrint printer locally

 > **Node.js** is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code server-side.
 >